tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

     `ChadoStorage` backend will generate, you can rename the `chado_column` with a different name.

-- **read_value**: this is almost the same as join, but we will not be modifying the value if we edit a content type, we just look up the existing value.
+- **read_value**: this is almost the same as join, but there will be no modification to the value if we edit a content type, only look up an existing value.

 - **replace**: indicates that the value of this property is a tokenized string and should be replaced with values from other properties.

   - **template**: (required) a string containing the value of the field.
 The string should contain tokens that will be replaced by values of other properties.
 Tokens are surrounded by square brackets and contain the keys of other properties.
-For example. if the keys for other properties are "genus", "species", "iftype", "ifname" you can create a property that builds the full scientific name of an organism with the following template string:
+For example, in the `ChadoOrganismTypeDefault` field, a property is created that builds the full scientific name of an organism with the following template string:
-    "<i>[genus] [species]</i> [iftype] [ifname]".
+    "[organism_genus] [organism_species] [organism_infraspecific_type] [organism_infraspecific_name]".

 - **function**: indicates that the value of this property will be set by a callback function.
 You will need to pass the namespace for the